Samiul2024/Bills-Payment/README.md

+# Bills Payment Website Docs
+TO Pay bills We have to Go to pay bill page but before that we need to login first If you are not registered you will be asked to register to our website first

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.